Skip to main content

 definitionDetermines how the dimension will be calculated using SQL-based syntax or AQL syntax.

-SQL Definition of Dimension
+Definition of dimension

-• @sql {{ #SOURCE.column_name }};; : This references a column in the table connected to the current model.
+• @sql {{ #SOURCE.column_name }};; : References a column in the table connected to the current model.

-• @sql {{ dimension_name }};; : This references another dimension defined within the same model.
+• @sql {{ dimension_name }};; : References another dimension defined within the same model.

-Example of Dimension Syntax
+Example of dimension syntax

 Model orders {